Word Meanings - TRUST - Book Publishers vocabulary database

 A person to whom property is legally committed in trust, to be applied either for the benefit of specified individuals, or for public uses; one who is intrusted with property for the benefit of another; also, a person in whose hands the effects - CREEP

 to D. kruipen, G. kriechen, Icel. krjupa, Sw. krypa, Dan. krybe.
 Cf. 1.
 To move along the ground, or on any other surface, on the belly, as a worm or reptile; to move as a child on the hands and knees; to crawl.
-Ye that walk The earth, and stately - CRESYLIC
+Ye that walk The earth, and stately - TRUSTY

 1. Admitting of being safely trusted; justly deserving confidence; fit to be confided in; trustworthy; reliable.
 Your trusty and most valiant servitor.
 Shak.
 2. Hence, not liable to fail; strong; firm.
-His trusty sword he called to his - CREATURELY
+His trusty sword he called to his - CREATIONAL

 Creatural; characteristic of a creature.
 "Creaturely faculties."
-Cheyne. - CREATIONAL
+Cheyne. - ASSENTATORY

 Cream; a substance resembling cream; yeast; scum. - SUGGEST